-Roadmap for Microsoft Defender for Cloud Apps (formerly Microsoft Cloud App Security [MCAS]), which is a Microsoft-hosted service that is part of the Enterprise Mobility + Security (EMS) suite of hosted services.
+Roadmap for Microsoft Defender for Cloud Apps, which is a Microsoft-hosted service that is part of the Enterprise Mobility + Security (EMS) suite of hosted services.
 It is designed to help customers discover how third-party cloud applications are being used within their business and potentially control cloud application usage.
 A reduced functionality edition of the service, Office 365 CAS, is available with premium-tier subscriptions to Office 365.

 Microsoft Cloud App Security is now available for all Government Community Cloud (GCC), GCC High, and Department of Defense (DoD) cloud customers.

 Microsoft Cloud App Security (MCAS) is a cloud access security broker (CASB) that is designed to help organizations discover and manage cloud applications accessed by their users and prevent data leakage.